turtl/www/faq.md

 Keep in mind by running your own server you're going off the supported path.
 The maintainers of the project can't go out of their way to help you if you run into problems.
-The bulk of the work for the project happens on the clients (desktop, mobile) and fixing platform-specific server issues is not a priority.
+The bulk of the work for the project happens on the clients (desktop, mobile) and helping with platform-specific server issues is not a priority.

 ### Why isn't Turtl a native app?